Matt--/gameOfLife/README.md

  Adding a file reader might be an idea if you want to extrend this, Wikipedia and possibly other places have txt files with interesting patterns.
 A file reader would make using them easy.

-These are notes from a file that helped to me get started.
+## Notes from a file that helped to me get started.

 Conway's Game of Life in Ruby
 http://en.wikipedia.org/wiki/Conway's_Game_of_Life